Automattic/vip-go-mu-plugins/.github/ISSUE_TEMPLATE.md

 If you're not an Automattician, welcome!
 We look forward to your contribution! :heart:

-Please remove this section before submitting the PR.
+Please remove this section before submitting the issue.

 ---